 Stormwater is managed according to regulatory standards at 310 CMR 10.05(6)(k) to (q) established by the Department, as applicable, and Section 1.6(8)(b)4.g. of these regulations above, as applicable.

 Activities proposed within Bordering Land Subject to Flooding shall not impair its capacity to provide for recreation.
+Activities proposed within Bordering Land Subject to Flooding shall not impair its capacity to provide resilience to climate change.
 The limit of work shall be clearly identified on the plan and in the field and appropriate erosion and sedimentation control measures shall be implemented and maintained throughout construction.
 No silt or sediment may be permitted to enter any Bylaw Resource Area outside of the Limit of Work during or subsequent to construction.

 The Committee may allow activities with Bordering Land Subject to Flooding that serve to improve the capacity of the resource area to preserve and protect the Bylaw Interests and Values, such as removal of man-made or other debris, invasive species removal, and/or the planting of native vegetation.